UBC-DSCI/introduction-to-datascience-python/source/intro.md

 Now let's use `.loc[]` to extract the `language` and `mother_tongue` columns from this data frame.
-To extract these columns, we need to provide the `.loc[]` operation with a list of rows and a list of columns, e.g., `df.loc[[row1, row2, ...], [col1, col2, ...]]` As we want to access all the rows of the dataframe, instead of passing the names of all the rows individually, we can instead just represent them all with the `:` symbol.
+To extract these columns, we need to provide the `.loc[]` operation with a list of rows and a list of columns, e.g., `df.loc[[row1, row2, ...], [col1, col2, ...]]` As we want to access all the rows of the data frame, instead of passing the names of all the rows individually, we can instead just represent them all with the `:` symbol.
 For the columns, we can just pass a list of column names `"language"` and `"mother_tongue"`.
 After passing these as arguments, the  `.loc[]` operation